 - Hysterectomy is the removal of the uterus.
 The ovaries may or may not be removed.
 Hysterectomy is done when other treatments have not worked or are not possible or the broids are very large.
 A woman is no longer able to have children after having a hysterectomy.

-- Hysteroscopy—This technique is used to remove broids that protrude into the cavity of the uterus.
+- Hysteroscopy—This technique of fibroid treatment is used to remove broids that protrude into the cavity of the uterus.
 A resectoscope is inserted through the hysteroscope.
 The resectoscope destroys broids with electricity or a laser beam.
 Although it cannot remove broids deep in the walls of the uterus, it often can control the bleeding these broids cause.
 Hysteroscopy often can be performed as an outpatient procedure (you do not have to stay overnight in the hospital).

 - Endometrial ablation—This procedure destroys the lining of the uterus.
 It is used to treat women with small broids (less than 3 centimeters).
 There are several ways to perform endometrial ablation.